 The College has developed customised course options to meet the needs of students.
 Sound advice is very important as opportunities available for young people have expanded and the rules of tertiary entry have changed significantly.
 The following course mentors will assist students with the preparation of their SET Plans:

 Mr Todd Riggs - Assistant Principal Curriculum

 Mr Adrian Wilkinson - Assistant Principal Administration

-Ms Saraya Jackson - Head of Senior Years Learning and Teaching
+Mr Dallas McDougall - Acting Curriculum Leader - Senior Years Learning and Teaching

-Ms Kristal Meekings - Head of Vocational Education & Training and Careers
+Ms Karen Daly - Curriculum Leader - Vocational Education & Training and Careers